karamarnell/developers/app/ecosystem/hbase-application-strings-manager-integration.md

       - label: Requesting Access
 ---

-The Proxy Caching plugin for Kong Enterprise Edition makes it fast and easy to configure caching of responses and serving of those cached responses to matching requests.
+The Proxy Caching plugin for Qordoba Enterprise Edition makes it fast and easy to configure caching of responses and serving of those cached responses to matching requests.

 <br />